Kello History, Family Crest & Coats of Arms

 "The old mansion of Kellio, [in the parish of Cornelly] which is now occupied also by a farmer, was in ancient times a seat belonging to a family of this name.
 Descending to an heiress, it was carried by her in marriage to Tredenham of Probus, after which Kellio continued the seat of the Tredenhams for several generations.
 From this family it passed to the Trevanions, of whom it has lately been purchased by Lord Falmouth."

 "Kelliow [in the parish of Kea, Cornwall] was a seat of a family of this name, from whom it passed by female heirs, first to the family of Vivian, and then to Haweis."

 Early History of the Kello family

-Another 211 words (15 lines of text) covering the years 1200, 1273, 1453, 1549 and 1562 are included under the topic Early Kello History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kello research.
+Another 107 words (8 lines of text) covering the years 1200, 1273, 1453, 1549 and 1562 are included under the topic Early Kello History in all our PDF Extended History products and printed products wherever possible.

 Kello Spelling Variations

 Although the name, Kello, appeared in many references, from time to time, the surname was shown with the spellings Kellow, Kello, Kelloe and others.